alexwaldrop/GAP/docs/Getting Started.md

 # Getting Started

-This guide will help you with the followings:
+This guide will help you with the following:
-  1. Setting up your system for [GAP] framework
+  1. Setting up your system for the [GAP] framework
   2. Design and implement your first pipeline
   3. Execute your first pipeline